DC 5250Musculoskeletal SystemLast verified: APR 22, 2026

 Filing Tips

 Bilateral hip X-rays documenting osteoarthritis in both hips, with the contralateral hip showing later or less severe disease.
 Orthopedic or physiatrist nexus letter explicitly addressing compensatory overloading mechanism.
 Timeline establishing unilateral hip disease as service-connected before contralateral hip symptoms began.
-File contralateral hip as a separate secondary claim, rated independently under DC 5250 based on range of motion and functional loss.
+Consider contralateral hip as a separate secondary claim, rated independently under DC 5250 based on range of motion and functional loss.

 Medical Rationale